-Juneteenth is an annual observance on June 19th that commemorates the ending of chattel slavery in the United States.
+Juneteenth is an annual observance that commemorates the ending of chattel slavery in the United States.
 On June 19, 1865, two and a half years after the Emancipation Proclamation was signed, enslaved African Americans were freed in the state of Texas.
 This was the last state to adhere to the Proclamation, and a local Freedom Day celebration the next year has since turned into an annual day of observance in 47 states and the District of Columbia.
-It has yet to be recognized as a national holiday.
+It has yet to be recognized as a national holiday, but it is recognized in the state of Washington.
 Today, Juneteenth celebrates African American freedom, independence, advancements, and culture; yet we must also recognize that although there have been many strides forward, the deep struggle for Black liberation still remains.
-We value each district-community member and must continue to build a better now, a better future, together.
+The Northshore School District values each member of our community, and is committed to building a better now and a better future, together.